The national income of a country means the sum total of incomes earned by the citizens of that country during a given period, over a year.

 GNP is the value of all final goods and services produced by the residents of a country in a financial year

 While Calculating GNP, the income of foreigners in a country is excluded but the income of people who are living outside of that country is included.
-The value of GNP is calculated on the basis of GDP.
+The value of GNP is calculated based on GDP.

 GNP = GDP + X – M